molpopgen/md2Canvas/README.md

   files that you made in `Illustrator` and `jpg` ouput from Python scripts, making an `rm -f *.jpg` cleanup step a bad idea.
+* The quizzes are built using pandoc to render any mathematics.
+  If you include LaTeX in quiz answers and then edit them in Canvas, the questions get "mangled".
+  A better solution is to follow guidelines re: LaTeX in the text2qti README concerning LaTeX.

 ## Python dependencies